LSE's Rolet passes key LCH takeover test

 "The deal is important strategically because it gives the LSE scope to compete in listed derivatives as well as exposure to the potentially fast-growing market for clearing OTC derivatives," said Richard Perrott, an analyst at Berenberg Bank.

-Clearing houses work to cut the risk of trading on exchanges by guaranteeing each side of the transaction, minimising losses for members if a counterparty goes bust.
+Clearing houses work to cut the risk of trading on exchanges by guaranteeing each side of the transaction, minimizing losses for members if a counterparty goes bust.

 Regulatory authorities in the United States and Europe are keen to introduce as soon as next year rules to force vast swathes of the $700 trillion over-the-counter markets to use clearing, a potentially massive boost for the sector.